wakkihaya/neurotechjp/src/md/en/blog/seung-imedisync.md

 ---
 title: "All-in-one device for EEG measurement and LED stimulation iMediSync | Seung-Wan Kang"
-description: "About 2,300 companies exhibited at the world's largest technology event CES2022, including many neurotech companies.
+description: 'About 2,300 companies exhibited at the world's largest technology event CES2022, including many neurotech companies.
 One of the exhibitors attracted a great deal of attention with their demonstration of their unique EEG device "iSyncWave".
 The company is iMediSync.
-We interviewed Seung-Wan Kang, CEO of iMediSync, about the company's technology behind the scenes and its future prospects."
+We interviewed Seung-Wan Kang, CEO of iMediSync, about the company's technology behind the scenes and its future prospects.'
 datePublished: "2022/9/25"
 bannerPhoto: "/img/seung-imedisync/cover.jpg"
 category: "Interview"